FOURTH AMENDED AND RESTATED BY-LAWS OF EASTERN WINTER SPORTS REPS ASSOCIATION, INC.

 Section Five.
 Informal Action by Members.
 Any action required by law to be taken at a meeting of the members, or any action that may be taken at a meeting of members, may be taken without a meeting on a consent in writing, setting forth the action to be taken, shall be signed by all of the members entitled to vote with respect to the subject matter thereof.

 Section Six.
 Quorum.
-Twenty-five (25) members, or members holding ten percent (10%) of the votes that may be cast at any meeting, whichever number shall be the greater, shall constitute a quorum at such meetings.
+Fifteen (15) members, or members holding ten percent (10%) of the votes that may be cast at any meeting, whichever number shall be the greater, shall constitute a quorum at such meetings.
 If a quorum is not present at any meeting of members, a majority of the members present may adjourn the meeting from time to time without further notice.

 ARTICLE IV.
 BOARD OF DIRECTORS